shanmo/Kalibr-camera-calibration/camera imu calibration/syncrhonized calibration/readme.md

 If we do not enable --time-calibration, the reprojection error is a bit large, but the T_ci is quite accurate, since the translation for both cameras to imu is 0.18m.

 If we calibrate with --time-calibration, the  reprojection error is quite small (the reprojection error should be smaller than 1 pixel), however the T_ci are slightly different.
+According to this [post](https://groups.google.com/forum/#!topic/kalibr-users/m17VpekSHtg), it is a good idea to enable time sync.

 ## Note